lfabris-mhpc/MACFD2023/README.md

 ## Registration

-Students willing to follow are requested to compile this form
+Students willing to follow are requested to compile [this form](https://docs.google.com/forms/d/e/1FAIpQLSdafSBTFcd7IyT5SA-CY951tVVsLQXry98DuwTz-n1FjmRJrQ/viewform)

 ## Exam

-For the examination, you are requested to complete a practical exercise and to do an oral examiation.
+For the examination, you are requested to complete a practical exercise and to do an oral examination.

 ### Frontal Lectures

-##### Module 1
+##### Module 1: Ocean and Atmospheric Flows
-- ...
+- Navier-Stokes equations in stream function-vorticity formulation
-- ...
+- Quasi Geostrophic equations
+- Eddy viscosity-based stabilization for Quasi Geostrophic equations
+- Compressible Euler equations (pressure-based solver, treatment of the hydrostatic term, ...)
+- Eddy viscosity-based stabilization for Compressible Euler equations

-##### Module 2
+##### Module 2: Cardiovascular Flows
-- ...
-- ...
+- Multiscale modelling for the simulation of the blood flows in idealized geometries
+- Applications to patient-specific configurations

-##### Module 3
+##### Module 3: Industrial applications
-- ...
-- ...
-- ...
+- Multiphase and conjiugate heat transfer modelling for refrigeration systems
+- Fluid-solid modeling for pharmaceutical applications

 ### References and Text Books: